i05nagai/memorandum/language/english_speaking.md

     * in the following sections of this chapter,
 * rate
     * There are also a number of competencies that you will be rated on during the course of an interview
+    *
+    * gT
+    * Facebook gives every user a rating between zero and one.
 * rank
     * What is your rank in class?
     * where does your team rank in the league?